Dallas convention center readies to house immigrant teens

 U.S. authorities encountered children traveling alone 9,457 times in February, nearly double the number in January and the highest since May 2019, when the figure neared 12,000 during the peak of a surge during the era of former President Donald Trump.

-The memo sent to Dallas City Council members said the Federal Emergency Management Agency and HHS will “be responsible for providing shelter management and contracts” for food, security, cleaning and medical care at the convention center.
+The memo sent to Dallas City Council members said FEMA and HHS will “be responsible for providing shelter management and contracts” for food, security, cleaning and medical care at the convention center.
 Dallas previously offered space to HHS during a 2014 surge of crossings of immigrant children.

 Comments